Easter egg hunt returns to Point - The Point Pleasant Register

 POINT PLEASANT — One of the city’s favorite Easter traditions sponsored by the Point Pleasant Presbyterian Church will be making its return this Easter season.

-The annual Easter Egg Hunt held in Point Pleasant will kick off this year at 1 p.m. at Tu-Endie-Wei State Park, following the Easter Parade on Main Street in Point Pleasant which is set for 11 a.m.
+The annual Easter Egg Hunt held in Point Pleasant will kick off this year at 1 p.m. this Saturday, April 13 at Tu-Endie-Wei State Park, following the Easter Parade on Main Street in Point Pleasant which is set for 11 a.m.
 The Easter Bunny will also be hopping about the park as the children hunt their eggs.

 There will be grand prize Easter baskets in every age group, as well as other prizes for those who find the specially marked eggs.
 However, every egg found will have a treat inside.
 The entire event is free and church volunteers have been spending weeks stuffing over 3,000 plastic eggs with candy for the big hunt.
 Church member Pam Heib said the members of the church personally fill the eggs with candy they purchase themselves.